Telephone

 Village Voice

 How can one small voice cut through the cacophony of modern metropolitan life?
 A recently published study, combined with some earlier work, suggests that contrary to what you might assume, the secret to city communication isn’t shouting.
-Urban background noise...
+Urban background noise is heavily weighted toward the lower sound frequencies of 20 to 200 Hz—think diesel engines...
 Continue Reading →

 Patois

 One of the things I like best about traveling is hearing different accents, turns of phrase, the variations in cadence and rhythms of speech unique to a specific place.
-Now that there’s a Starbucks on nearly every commercial district corner,...
+Now that there’s a Starbucks on nearly every commercial district corner, and big box stores are shading out the retail undergrowth, it can be easy to...
 Continue Reading →

 Website Powered by WordPress.com.